The Chambers Brothers: Background and early career

 They were becoming more accepted in the folk community, but, like many on the folk circuit, were looking to electrify their music and develop more of a rock and roll sound.
 Joe Chambers recalled in a May 1994 Goldmine article that people at the Newport Folk Festival were breaking down fences and rushing to the stage.
 "Newport had never seen or heard anything like that."
-After the group finished and the crowd finally settled down, the MC came up and said "Whether you know it or not, that was rock 'n' roll."
+After the group finished and the crowd finally settled down, the MC came up and said, "Whether you know it or not, that was rock 'n' roll."
 That night they played at a post-concert party for festival performers and went to a recording session of the newly electrified Bob Dylan.
 Shortly after appearing at Newport, the group released its debut album, People Get Ready.

+During the late 1960s to early 1970s, the group was managed by Charles LaMarr aka Charles La Marr.